mholowko/Solaris/notebooks/rec_design/readme.md

 5) Check where are the 1by1 sequences in terms of clustering
 6) Check the intersection of recommendations based on mu, mu+sigma, sigma (Jaccard)

+Files log
+- batch_ucb.ipynb: running experiment for batch ucb, using code from codes/batch_ucb.py; writing recommendation results to batch_ucb.xlsx
+- batch_ucb.xlsx: recommendation results from top_n and gp-bucb
+- rank_ucb.ipynb: compare ucb predictions from different pipelines, reading results from top_n_rec.xlsx; plotting scatter plot for top n union ucb
+- all_ucb_pred.xlsx: ucb predictions for all design space with different pipelines
+- archives: old codes/notebooks, not up to date to run for the new codes